[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 the son of Adam.

-(f) A sister of Frederick Kerchner baptized a daughter in which
+(f) A sister of our known and proven Frederick Kerchner baptized a

 For the above reasons and having found no other historical evidence